 - 1/2 cup rolled oats

 - 1/3 cup peanut butter (or almond butter)

 - 3 Tablespoons honey** or maple syrup, plus more to taste

 - 1/8 cups golden raisins

 - salt, to taste

-Line a baking sheet or large plate with parchment paper.
-Using wet hands, roll the mixture into 14-16 balls, slightly smaller than the size of a golf ball) and place on a large plate or cutting board.
+Using wet hands, roll the mixture into 12 balls (slightly smaller than the size of a golf ball) and place on a large plate or cutting board.
 Make sure to pack the mixture tightly.
-Place the baking sheet in the fridge for at least one hour to harden, then enjoy.
+Place the trail mix bites in the fridge for at least one hour to harden, then enjoy.
 They should last for about one week in the fridge.

 *If using salted nuts and/or peanut butter, I do not recommend adding salt at the end.